stephenfuqua/stephenfuqua.github.io/_posts/2022/2022-01-21-python-from-wsl.md

 New-NetFirewallRule -DisplayName "WSL" -Direction Inbound  -InterfaceAlias "vEthernet (WSL)" -Action Allow
 ```
+{: .alert .alert-warning }

-> \* I have not been in the business of writing firewall rules since the early
+\* I have not been in the business of writing firewall rules since the early
 2000's, so while _I think_ this is correct, I might be mistaken.
 Please think
 through your security posture carefully before following this path.